 If you're OK with spending all day—or all night—seated on a bus, then you can save a lot of money if you make spur-of-the-moment plans to visit Marseille.
 Bus rides through FlixBus or BlaBlaBus start around $19, and you can even find same-day reservations for that low price.
 However, even last-minute plane tickets during the low tourist season can be very affordable, so don't assume the bus is your only option before comparing prices.

 The trip lasts between seven and a half and eight and a half hours, but it's at least a scenic ride through France's southern coastline.
 Buses pick up in Barcelona either from the centrally located Sants or Nord train station and drop off in Marseille at the main St. Charles station.

+The 310-mile (500-kilometer) drive from Barcelona to Marseille takes about five hours, traveling mainly on the AP-7 and A9 roads along the south of Spain and crossing the border into France.
 Keep in mind that AP roads have tolls, so it's best to bring some euros in cash and coins to pay during your road trip.
 If you're not from Spain, don't worry, it's still very easy to rent a car for the drive.
-Plus, main rental car companies like Hertz, Budget, National, and Alamo, are almost always available, especially if you pick it up at the airport.
+Plus, main rental car companies like Hertz, Budget, National, and Alamo are almost always available, especially if you pick up the vehicle at the airport.

 Getting Around Marseille